Texiwill/aac-lib/vsm/vExpert.md

 And a new option: --vexpertx, that gets stored in your $HOME/.vsmrc file so no need to reuse it every time.

+Please note that if your vExpert Portal login fails, the vExpert capabilities will not work.

 To call LinuxVSM as a vExpert please use the following:

 ```